 What is your favourite yarn?
 Can I have 2??
 I love Rowan Big Wool as it is what we use when children are just starting out knitting.
 I love watching them pick their favourite colour and usually they will stroke it or rub it on their cheek as it is soooo soft.
 It also knits up really quickly so the children can see their achievement sooner maintaining motivation.
 Personally i am a big fan of Alpaca Soft.
 It is a dream to knit with, for some reason I knit faster with this than other yarns, and it feels amazing to wear!

-What do you like best about being a Knitting For All Franchisee?
-Being able to have responsibility and ownership of my own business but with the backing and support of the company and other franchisees
+What do you like best about being a Knitting For All Teacher?
+Being able to have responsibility and ownership of my own business but with the backing and support of the company and other Knitting For All Teachers.

 What do you like about teaching knitting?
 I love teaching children to knit because of the pride and sense of achievement it gives them to master the stitches and create something special with their own hands.
 I love the creative, imaginative ideas they come up with when choosing or adapting a project.
 I also hope that I am helping them learn a skill that will be helpful to their mental health growing up, providing them with a perfect activity to practice mindfulness and promote self efficacy.

 I had a child that joined because they wanted to learn how to knit Poppy’s for charity and I thought this was just wonderful.
 Another heart warming moment for me was when one of the children told me that the reason she loves the class so much was that I am always so encouraging and enthusiastic about their ideas.
 That hit me right in the feels!

 Last term one of our knitters made a cape for her cat!
 That was one cosy kitty!

 Find out more about knitting and crafting classes in Kings Heath and Moseley here.